-Join us at Thornapple Pointe
+SUNSHINE at Thornapple Pointe

-We’d love to see you at the 19th Annual Charity Golf Event, to benefit Camp Sunshine, on May 29!
+We have sunshine and perfect temperatures for the 19th Annual Charity Golf Event, to benefit Camp Sunshine, on May 29!
 We’re thrilled to be hosting a same-day, in-person event at our long-time venue in Grand Rapids.

 What’s different this year is that we’ll have morning and afternoon flights, which increases the capacity for golfers and lets you fit it into your schedule conveniently.
 What’s the same is scramble format, special competitions and prizes, good food before and after golfing, and plenty of fun and fellowship.
 As is our tradition, this event is in loving memory of Lana Antvelink, who attended Camp Sunshine every summer for 19 years.